Destination DIY – Create a Market Tote

 I have been wanting to do a post that involves my work travels.
 Fun nerdy fact, I have sewn in a hotel room.
 Or two..

 I spend alot of time in airports and in the past 7 weeks I have travelled to 6 cities.
-I sell shoes for my job job and manage the southeast territory.
-I go to ALOT of tradeshows.
-Yes, a shoe or apparel tradeshow is a fun part of my job.
-I meet interesting people and talk about my product, trends, marketing, expanding their business ALL Day..
+I travel a lot for my job.
+I meet interesting people and talk about my product, trends, marketing all day..
 For the most part, I really like the travel.
-However, this last season was a blur - having a 13 mos in our house and the extensive travel was an interesting combination.
+However, this last season was a blur – having a 13 month old in our house and the extensive travel was an interesting combination.

 “Market tote” translation - Bag with a hole in the top, use as the handles.